leedgbr/audience-api/README_applicant.md

   would be worth a conversation with product and possibly the wider team, to make sure we fully understand the possible user scenarios and are all on the same page.
 For the purposes of this exercise I have supported all three user scenarios described.
+* Noticed that `com.audition.model.AuditionPost` in the post list now contains a `Comment` list, however that is not ( currently) in sync with what we return from the list posts endpoint.
+Currently, the one model is used for communication with the source system and for what the audition api returns.
+If the model becomes more complex, it may make sense decouple these so that it remains easy to understand the codebase.